jvramirez13/contract-platform-project/README.md

 Projects such as create-react-app, nwb and react-slingshot have been used to setup development envs.

-Install all the required packages/dependencies using yarn build
+Install all the required packages/dependencies using yarn install

 ### `yarn`